A Process Algebra for Games: Extension of BPA for Games -- GameBPA

-\textbf{Theorem 2} Bisimulation equivalence is a congruence with respect to GameBPA. \begin{proof} The transition rules for the opponent's alternative operator, as well as of BPA, are all in panth format (see Section \ref{SOSP}).
-So the bisimulation equivalence (see Section \ref{SOSP}) that they induce is a congruence(see Section \ref{SOSP} Theorem \ref{SOSP}.2). \end{proof}
+\begin{proof} The transition rules for the opponent's alternative operator, as well as of BPA, are all in panth format.
+So the bisimulation equivalence that they induce is a congruence. \end{proof}